Whether plants are suitable for the bedroom is a hotly debated topic.

 If you’d like to read more about its findings and experimental procedures, here’s the full science report.

 Strictly speaking, your bedroom has one purpose – sleep.
-And because plants affect how we sleep through our nights, they are therefore not suitable for bedroom feng shui.
+And because plants have the ability to affect our sleep (positively or negatively), they can therefore be used for bedroom feng shui.